Product Frequently Asked Questions

 Q11) How long can I wear pads each day?

-Usually yhey can be worn most of the day without a problem.
-But to start with 1–2 hours and increase as tolerated.
+Usually they can be worn several hours a day without a problem.
+But some people need an adjustment period so start with 1–2 hours and increase as tolerated.
+Pads should be left off for 4 hours a day and left off over night while sleeping.
 Remove daily to inspect skin.
-If you feel numbness, tingling, or new pain, stop and refit.
+If you feel numbness, tingling, or new or worsening pain, stop and refit.
 If issue continues , stop using and contact your doctor/ healthcare provider.